 - Clunky app.
 The app that you can use to control your tone isn’t the best user experience and can be buggy at times.

 The THR10 II is a little on the expensive side for its size and output, but Yamaha sells some alternatives, including the same exact amplifier without the battery or built-in receiver.
 If you don’t think you need the wireless feature, you can save yourself about $150.
+And honestly, do you really need a wireless setup for a practice amp?

 And if you’re an acoustic guitar player, the Yamaha THR5A 2×3” is a slightly different version of the THR10 II geared toward amplifying acoustic tones.
 It’s about half the price and does a solid job at amplifying for small gigs, in addition to practice.
 Many owners reported having used it for an acoustic guitar, steel guitars and even violins with a pickup.